MicrosoftDocs/PowerShell-Docs/reference/7.3/PSReadLine/Set-PSReadLineOption.md

 Valid values are:

 - **None** - disable the predictive IntelliSense feature (default).
--`**History** - enable the predictive IntelliSense feature and use the PSReadLine history as the only source.
+- **History** - enable the predictive IntelliSense feature and use the PSReadLine history as the only source.
 - **Plugin** - enable the predictive IntelliSense feature and use the plugins (`CommandPrediction`) as the only source.
 This value was added in PSReadLine 2.2.0